Gallery Of Completed Instruments

 This is another mahogany hourglass with much tighter waist.
 This had a higher voice than the previous one.

-This is a mahogany teardrop.
-As with all teardrops, this had an especially nice bass register.
+all teardrops, this had an especially nice bass register.

 This is a curly maple with walnut back and sides hourglass dulcimer.